 Kale Wines is a member of the Heron House in Yountville.
 This retail wine tasting space in SoYo (South Yountville) opened the day after Thanksgiving 2019 and features a select number of small-brand producers who do not maintain their own tasting rooms.
 Heron House was created by vintner, Allison Stelzner, and the brands represented here are winemakers or friends or colleagues of Allison.

 Heron House is setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
 The retail portion of the space is open during normal business hours and includes mostly locally crafted products including select works of art, some of which are seasonal offerings.
 Sometimes pieces of art from South America, primarily Uruguay are also featured.
 Two private tasting rooms are available by reservation.
 Several curated flights are offered, each containing wines from the various producers represented.
 Allow up to 90 minutes for a visit.
-Open Monday through Sunday from 10am until 6pm with the last tasting appointment at 4pm.
+Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 5pm.
 Weather permitting, tastings can also be held outdoors at one of several tables in the courtyard.

-Serious wine enthusiasts can taste with Kale at the Grill at Meadowood – tastings are private and are typically built around food – either at lunch or dinner.
+Serious wine enthusiasts can taste with Kale at the Grill at Meadowood; tastings are private and are typically built around food involving either at lunch or dinner.
+Kale is also ICON cork certified (a program offered by Portocork America) meaning all corks used in their wines are certified to be TCA free.
 For more information, visit: www.kalewines.com